BlockstreamResearch/bip-frost-dkg/README.md

 The public keys are distributed among each other.
 They are not sent through authenticated channels but their correct distribution is ensured through the `Eq` protocol.
 The receiver of a public key from participant `ids[i]` stores the public key in an array `pubkeys` at position `i` (TODO: duplicates).

+TODO: this is slightly awkward for users who could use the pubkeys as ids

 ```python
 def secpedpop_round2(seed, t, ids, pubkeys):